top of page

 Is the PSAT easier or harder than the actual SAT and why is the PSAT very important to some students?

 No, that belief is a persistent myth.
 A very small number of colleges use the best overall score from one sitting for the SAT.
 Most institutions mix and match subscores.
-Additionally, when using the ACT most use the composite score.
+This "superscoring" wil combine the best Reading/Writing score with the best Math score.
+Additionally, when using the ACT, most colleges use the composite score.
+The majority of schools now use superscoring for the ACT as well.
+When in doubt, check each college's website to see if they superscore for the ACT (or SAT).

 01 /